 Having gone through the mechanism of electrophilic aromatic substitution, explored activating and deactivating substituents, and seen the importance of directing groups, let’s now take the opportunity to use these concepts to answer some slightly thornier questions.

-For instance: What happens when there are two substituents on benzene?
+For instance: What happens when we perform an electrophilic aromatic substitution reaction when there are two substituents on benzene?

 And say that one of them is an ortho-, para- director and one is a meta- director, and they “direct” electrophiles to different carbons on the ring?